sen-team8/user-manual/part5/faqs.md

   DA-Dash is a one stop destination for the students of Da-iict.
 It has been designed keeping in mind the needs and problems faced by students while opening and managing too many tabs on their browser.
 It consists of widgets for intranet, webmail, chat room, class notes and todo list.

-**3. How can i request to add a new widget to the widget catalogue?**
+**3. How can I request to add a new widget to the widget catalogue?**

 dsnakf